 I, too, live in Collier County and I’m passionate about helping people be more informed voters.
 For years, before very election, I research what’s on our ballot and share what I learn in my Sparker’s Soapbox blog.
 Every election, I publish a series of “Get Ready to Vote” blog posts.
 This is the first in that series, and you can find them on my website at www.sparkers-soapbox.com/category/voting-and-elections .

-In this post, I’ll share the types of races and who gets to vote in each.
-Then I’ll turn to the offices up for election this year, and which will and will not be on the ballot.
+In this post, I’ll go over the types of elections we have and who gets to vote in each.
+Then I’ll turn to the specific offices up for election this year, and explain which will and will not be on the ballot — and why.
 Next, I’ll list the three referenda that will be on the ballot.
-And I will close with the steps you should take now to ensure you’ll be ready to vote in August.
+And I will close with the next steps you should take to ensure you are informed and ready to vote.

 What are the types of races and who gets to vote in each?

 In Florida, there are partisan races and nonpartisan races.

 Partisan races are those in which the registered members of the Republican and Democrat parties choose their nominees to face off in the general elections in November.

 Nonpartisan races are those in which all voters regardless of party affiliation may vote.

 Trial court judge and school board elections, which begin with primaries, and elections for the boards of the Soil & Water Conservation, Mosquito Control, Fire, and Community Development districts, which take place in the general election, are nonpartisan; all other races are partisan.

 This year, all the races on the primary ballot are partisan races because the incumbents in the judicial and school board positions up for election were unchallenged.

 Closed vs. Universal